 The National Trail recommends that you do not walk on the trail in winter, after early November until early March, but really in any heavy wet weather.
 This is to preserve the grass paths which, outside of these months, make for very pleasant walking.
 As usual, avoid peak holiday periods when the path can be very busy and accommodations scarce.
 An 8-mile section coincides with The Pennine Way.

 Length of walk

-As this is a popular route there is wide range of accommodation.
-As conditions where not ideal for camping I chose to stay in Farmhouse B&B’s and Inns.
+As this is a popular route there is a wide range of accommodation.
+As conditions were not ideal for camping I chose to stay in Farmhouse B&B’s and Inns.
 They were all wonderful and geared to walkers.
-The warm welcome and friendliness of the hosts is the best I have experienced on any trail.
+The warm welcome and friendliness of the hosts are the best I have experienced on any trail.
 That in itself makes for a pleasant adventure, as does the excellent beer!